rcghpge/pymo/README.md

 that this is very much in a proof of concept stage project.

 ### Getting Started
-Check out `examples/` folder for sample scripts demonstrating how to use PyMo with various AI/ML/DL tasks.
+Check out `examples/` folder for sample code demonstrating how to use PyMo with various AI/ML/DL tasks.

 **MAX**
 - check out [MAX](https://www.modular.com/max) an AI inference platform built by Modular